-Q. My mortgage company collects my taxes as part of my mortgage payment and pays them on my behalf.
-Is there anything else I need to do?

-A. If you meet the qualifications for claiming the Provincial Home Owner Grant you still need to complete the grant application found on the bottom portion of your yearly tax notice and return it to the City of Cranbrook on or before the tax payment due date.

-Q. Can my mortgage company submit my Provincial Home Owner Grant Application on my behalf?

-A. No, mortgage companies do not provide this service.
-Home owners must complete and sign the Provincial Home Owner Grant Application and submit the application directly to City Hall by the due date.

-Q. Is there a deadline for submitting my Provincial Home Owner Grant Application?

-A. Yes, your Provincial Home Owner Grant Application is part of your total tax amount owing and must be submitted by the tax payment due date in order to avoid a penalty.
-The Home Owner Grant may be claimed at any time during the year; however, there is a 10% penalty on the Grant amount not claimed by the due date of July 2, 2013.

-Q. How do I claim the Home Owner Grant?

-A. You can claim the Home Owner Grant by submitting the signed application directly to City Hall (fill out and sign the application that is at the bottom of your tax notice).
-You can also claim the Grant online, by logging onto the City's website (www.cranbrook.ca), and using your Roll Number and your password which is provided on the top left of your tax notice underneath the address portion.
-Most Financial Institutions will accept the Home Owner Grant Application provided you are making a payment at the time of application.
+- Q. My mortgage company collects my taxes as part of my mortgage payment and pays them on my behalf.
+Is there anything else I need to do? - A. If you meet the qualifications for claiming the Provincial Home Owner Grant you still need to complete the grant application found on the bottom portion of your yearly tax notice and return it to the City of Cranbrook on or before the tax payment due date. - Q. Can my mortgage company submit my Provincial Home Owner Grant Application on my behalf? - A. No. Mortgage companies do not provide this service.
+Home owners must complete and sign the Provincial Home Owner Grant Application and submit the application directly to City Hall by the due date. - Q. Is there a deadline for submitting my Provincial Home Owner Grant Application? - A. Yes.
+Your Provincial Home Owner Grant Application is part of your total tax amount owing and must be submitted by the tax payment due date in order to avoid a penalty.
+The Home Owner Grant may be claimed at any time during the year (for the current taxation year); however, there is a 10% penalty on the Grant amount not claimed by the due date of July 3, 2018. - Q. How do I claim the Home Owner Grant? - A. You can claim the Home Owner Grant by submitting the signed application directly to City Hall (fill out and sign the application that is at the bottom of your tax notice).
+You can also claim the Grant online, by logging onto the City's website (www.cranbrook.ca), and using your Roll Number and your password which are provided on the top left of your tax notice underneath the address portion.
 If you are just claiming the Home Owner Grant, and not making a payment, it is recommended that you come into City Hall or claim the Grant online.

-Q. Do I have to pay my taxes in order to claim the Home Owner Grant?

-A. No, you do not have to pay your taxes in order to claim the Grant.
-You must claim the Grant and pay your taxes before the due date every year to avoid penalties.

-Q. I can only pay part of my taxes, what should I do?

-A. Claim your Home Owner Grant, if applicable, and send it in with the partial payment prior to the due date of July 2, 2013.
-You will receive a penalty on the outstanding balance (10% on July 3rd), then there will be no more charges until January 1, 2014, so you have time to pay off the balance to avoid further penalties.
+Financial Institutions no longer accept Home Owner Grant applications. - Q. Do I have to pay my taxes in order to claim the Home Owner Grant? - A. No. You do not have to pay your taxes in order to claim the Grant.
+You must claim the Grant and pay your taxes before the due date every year to avoid penalties. - Q. I can only pay part of my taxes, what should I do? - A. Claim your Home Owner Grant, if applicable, and send it in with the partial payment prior to the due date of July 3, 2018.
+You will be assessed a penalty on the outstanding balance (10% on July 4th); then there will be no additional charges until January 1, 2019, so you have time to pay off the balance to avoid further penalties.